 Methodology: Student demonstrates ability to conduct research or other scholarly activity.
-Requirements 1 Not Acceptable/Reject 2 Minimally Acceptable/ Pass with Changes 3 Pass 4 Pass with distinction Rating Justification Does not provide a description and justification of the research design or the description or justification is inaccurate or inadequate.
+Requirements 1 Not Acceptable/Reject 2 Minimally Acceptable/ Pass with Changes 3 Pass Comments Rating Justification Does not provide a description and justification of the research design or the description or justification is inaccurate or inadequate.
 Includes description of research design but justification is absent or does not derive logically from the problem or issue statement.
 Includes a description of the research design and approach.
 Provides justification, which derives logically from the problem or issue statement.
-Includes a description of the research design, provides clear and theoretically sophisticated justification for the approach.
 Context Does not provide an adequate description of the context (including researcher bias/context) for the study.
 Provides an adequate description the context (including researcher bias/context) for the study, but needs clarity.
 Adequately describes the context (including researcher bias/context) for the study.
-Thoroughly describes characteristics of the context (including researcher bias/context) for the study and clearly connects context to the research question.
 Sampling Does not provide an adequate description of characteristics of the population/participants including demographics, size of sample, and where sample was recruited from.
 Provides an adequate description of characteristics of the population/participants including demographics, size of sample, and where sample was recruited from, but needs clarity.
 Describes characteristics of the population/participants including demographics, size of sample, and where sample was recruited from, and criteria for selection/participation.
-Describes characteristics of the population/participants including demographics, size of sample, and where sample was recruited from, and criteria for selection/participation.
-Identifies and justifies sample/selection procedures and any issues with generalizability (if applicable).
 Measures (Quantitative) Three or more of the following are missing or inaccurate: Describes how each variable is measured and provides copies of measures in appendices (as applicable).
 Indicates reliability and validity for each measure.
 Indicates measurement level, potential range, and how to interpret scores for each measure.
 One of the following is missing or inaccurate: Describes how each variable is measured and provides copies of measures in appendices (as applicable).
 Indicates reliability and validity for each measure.
 Indicates measurement level, potential range, and how to interpret scores for each measure.
 Describes how each variable is measured and provides copies of measures in appendices (as applicable).
 Indicates reliability and validity for each measure.
 Indicates measurement level, potential range, and how to interpret scores for each measure.
-Provides highly accurate and knowledgeable description and references of the model selected as well as comprehensive descriptions and references of the historical and theoretical framework, concepts, and processes.
-Relevant assumptions are identified and clearly and fully discussed.
 Data Collection (Quantitative) Does not accurately describe how the data was collected.
 Describes how the data was collected but is somewhat vague and needs revision.
 Describes how the data was collected.
-Describes how the data was collected so that someone else could easily replicate in a clear, step by step narrative description.